francois-egner/func-typescript/README.md

 <br>

 ### `mapFailure(func: (ex: Error) => Error | Promise<Error>): Try<T>`
-Maps a failure of the Try instance if it is a Failure, otherwise returns the Success instance.
+Maps a failure of the Try instance when it is a Failure; otherwise returns the original Success.
 ```typescript
 class CustomException extends Error {
   constructor(message: string) {